villano-lab/nrSiCap/CONTRIBUTING.md

 An issue is not a feature request if:
 * It does not affect the code, only the documentation.
 (Documentation issue)
 * It is to fix unexpected behavior.
 (Bug report)
-* You are providing the feature you are requesting.
+* You are immediately providing the feature you are requesting.
 (Pull request)

 ### Template